Orientation to Social Status

 Benefit: The Present Focus

-Society, or for most of us a local community, is the setting in which we play out the dramas of our life.
+Society, or at least a local community, is the setting in which we play out the dramas of our life.

 These dramas involve the handling and management of our experiences and sense of self (RL4/PH4) as explained here.
 The Q-arenas within experience are particularly significant for social life because they deal with fundamental requirements, particularly sociability-Q1, relationships-Q3, and social acceptance-Q5.

 There is also the shaping of our endeavours via a primal quest.
-This line of thought leads to the notion of a better self and to consideration of communal existence-R"HK and how to bring goodness to life-R"sHK in our communities.
+This line of thought leads to the notion of a better self and to consideration of communal existence-R"HK and how to bring goodness to life-R"sHK.

 When it comes to specifically seeking to benefit from social life, we require a different approach.
-One that appreciates the desire for benefit as egotistical in nature, while recognizing its ethical dimension.
+One that appreciates the desire for benefit as egotistical in nature, and recognizes the ethical dimension.

 Getting what you want in society depends on social status and is founded in handling interactions with others.
 This takes us directly to the interacting for benefit framework.